Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 Shem can also be recognized as Melchizedek by his priestly designation as “the father of all the children of Eber / Hebrews.
 Since the same verse continues to state “even to him (Shem) were children born,” clearly “father” in the context of the Children of Eber references not the generative but the religious function.

 As the head of the one righteous nation formed at the splitting of united humanity into many nations at the Tower of Babel, Eber’s resume certainly fits the bill as Shem’s heir.
 As one of the ancient fathers born before the countdown in lifespans, (H)Eber was still alive into Jacob / Israel’s lifetime.
-He could have provided leadership to Isaac and Jacob prior to Abraham’s assumption of the role.
-It is interesting to speculate, however, that perhaps Eber is not further mentioned in Abraham’s territory because he, like Paul, was ministering to scattered believers / Hebrews all around the world.
-More on this later.

-The flags indicating Abraham, Isaac, Jacob, and Joseph were in the order of the religious fathers who showed the way to God is that they are recorded to have walked in the way of God.
+The flags indicating that Abraham, Isaac, Jacob, and Joseph were in the order of the religious fathers who showed the way to God is that they are recorded to have walked in the way of God.
 The original “Walk the walk, don’t just talk the talk.”

 “God, before whom…Abraham and Isaac did walk” (Genesis 48:14-15)

-“And when Abram was ninety years old and nine, the LORD appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect…Neither shall thy name any more be called Abram, but thy name shall be Abraham; for
+“the LORD appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect…Neither shall thy name any more be called Abram, but thy name shall be Abraham; for

 - And I will make thee exceeding fruitful / productive / successful